Priestomm/causalDiscoveryXAI/README.md

 ## License

-This project is licensed under the [priestomm/sebadarconso](LICENSE).
+This project is licensed under priestomm and sebadarconso